Reheating Furnaces and their Types

 Initially walking beam furnaces were designed with alloy steel walking beams which were exposed directly to the furnace heat and were also subjected to heat corrosion.
 Hence these furnaces were operated at maximum temperatures of 1065 deg C. These furnaces were not suitable for heating steels where the temperature of reheat is upto 1320 deg C.

 Presently the walking beam is made of water cooled steel members lined with refractories so that only the refractories are exposed to the heat of the furnace.
 Alternatively, the beams and supports are constructed of water cooled pipe sections with buttons on the top surfaces to keep away the hot material from direct contact with the water cooled pipes.
 Walking beam furnaces are now used to reheat billets, blooms and slabs.

 Walking beam furnaces are usually designed with end or side charging and discharging.
 The beams can be actuated either hydraulically or mechanically.
 Cross firing with side wall burners above and below the material stock being heated are being used.
-In some furnaces the material is heated with radiant type roof burners or with burners placed in the roof and below the material.
-The advantages of walking-beam furnaces are:
+In some furnaces, the material is heated with radiant type roof burners or with burners placed in the roof and below the material.

-The disadvantages of walking beam furnaces are (i) system complexity, (ii) high capital cost, (iii) high maintenance of hearth seals and hearth refractory and (iv) the problems caused by the scale that drops off during the heating of the material.
+The disadvantages of walking beam furnaces are (i) system complexity, (ii) high capital cost, (iii) high maintenance of hearth seals and hearth refractory and (iv) the problems caused by the scale which drops off during the heating of the material.